-If you have federal student loans in default due to a life change, unemployment, difficulty making payments or any other reason, there is hope for getting your student loans out of default for good.
+If you have federal student loans in default due to a life change, unemployment, difficulty making payments or any other reason, we can help you get your student loans out of default for good.

-According to the Consumer Federation of America (CFA), millions of former U.S. college students are currently in default on student loans, meaning they have not made a payment for at least nine months.
+According to the Consumer Federation of America (CFA), millions of former and current U.S. college students are currently in default on student loans, meaning they haven’t made a payment for at least nine months.

-If you’re in this situation, you’re certainly not alone.
-But before it has an even bigger impact on your credit, you should know how to fix your defaulted student loans and get back to a good place financially.
+If you’re in this situation, you’re not alone – but there are ways to fix it.
+Before your defaulted student loans have an even bigger impact on your credit, the experts at Loan Forgiveness are here to help you get back to a good place financially.

 How to Get Out of Student Loan Default

-When a student loan has not been paid for more than 270 days, it will typically go into default unless other repayment arrangements have been made with your loan servicer.
-Unfortunately, missing monthly student loan payments can have an immediate impact on your credit, even before default, so it’s essential to get these loans back on track as soon as possible.
+When a student loan has not been paid for more than 270 days, it usually goes into default unless other repayment arrangements are made with your loan servicer.
+Unfortunately, missing monthly student loan payments can have an immediate impact on your credit, even before a default occurs, so it’s essential to get these loans back on track as soon as possible.

 Student Loan Consolidation

-If you’re in default, consolidating your student loans into a new repayment plan can be helpful in a few ways if your servicer agrees to let the consolidation take place.
+If you’re in default, consolidating your student loans into a new repayment plan can be helpful in a few ways.
 Not only can it put you back in good standing with your student loans, it can also make you eligible for other benefits, such as Public Service Loan Forgiveness (PSLF) and other student loan forgiveness programs.

 Student Loan Rehabilitation

-Student loan rehabilitation involves contacting your loan servicer directly to set up a new student loan repayment agreement that is both “reasonable and affordable”.
+Student loan rehabilitation is another option you have at your disposal if you want to get your loans out of default.
+To start the rehabilitation process, you’ll need to contact your loan servicer directly to set up a new student loan repayment agreement that is both “reasonable and affordable”.

-Typically, no matter what agreement is made between you and your lender, your loans won’t be fully rehabilitated until you make nine out of 10 on-time payments to the loan servicer under the new terms.
-But by doing so, you open your new loan or loans up to new opportunities for other repayment plans that can drive your interest down further or make payments more manageable.
+No matter what agreement is made between you and your lender, your loans usually won’t be considered fully rehabilitated until you make nine out of 10 on-time payments to the loan servicer under the new terms.
+But by doing so, you may be able to access other repayment plans that can drive your interest down further or make payments more manageable.

 Student Loan Cancellation

-While not many borrowers are eligible for student loan cancellation, particularly if loans are currently in default, there are some ways you can have your loans forgiven under the right circumstances.
+While many borrowers aren’t eligible for a student loan cancellation, particularly if loans are currently in default, there are some ways you can have your loans cancelled under the right circumstances.

-Here are a few ways you can have the amount you owe on student loans cancelled:
+Here are a few ways to have the amount you owe on student loans cancelled:

-- The institution closed during enrollment or 120 days after you withdrew
+- The institution you attended closed during enrollment or 120 days after you withdrew

-- The institution falsely certified your eligibility for federal student aid
+- The institution you attended falsely certified your eligibility for federal student aid

-- A permanent disability prevents you from loan repayment
+- You have a permanent disability that prevents you from repaying your loans

-- You work in a qualifying profession for loan forgiveness
+- You have a Perkins Loan and work in a qualifying profession for loan forgiveness

 Student Loan Payoff